This is a development website. None of this content is final. Please visit our current website at https://vcrma.org

 What is the Centers for Disease Control (CDC) doing about WNV?

-CDC is working with state and local health departments, the Food and Drug Administration and other government agencies, as well as private industry, to prepare for and prevent new cases of WNV.
+CDC is working with state and local health departments, the Food and Drug Administration, and other government agencies, as well as private industry, to prepare for and prevent new cases of WNV.

 Some things CDC is doing include:

-• Coordinating a nation-wide electronic database where states share information about WNV
+• Coordinating a nationwide electronic database where states share information about WNV

 • Helping states develop and carry out improved mosquito prevention and control programs